steadybit/extension-kubernetes/extadvice/image_latest_tag/action_needed_summary.md

-Your containers of ${target.steadybit.label} use the `:latest`-tag as version, which makes it hard to detect the actual deployed version in case of debugging.
+Some containers of the ${target.k8s.workload-type} ${target.steadybit.label} use the `:latest`-tag as version, which makes it hard to detect the actual deployed version in case of debugging.
 <br/>
 <br/>
 **Affected Containers:** ${target.k8s.container.image.with-latest-tag[]}